KenanBek/gbay-mobile-web/README.md

 # gBay shopping cart

-actually it is copy of xxx.
+actually it is copy of reactjs-shopping-cart.
 I just added some texts and socks ;)

 demo [click here](http://kenanbek.github.io/gbay-mobile-web/)